 Gühring KG, referred to in this report as Gühring, is one of the world's leading manufacturers of precision rotary cutting tools.
-For decades, the company has been growing at an above-average rate compared to the market trend.
-Based in Albstadt, Gühring started as a twist drill manufacturer in the early years after its founding in 1898 and has evolved into one of the largest complete suppliers of machining technology in the world.
+From its headquarters in Albstadt, Gühring has developed from a manufacturer of twist drills into one of the world's largest full-service providers in machining technology since its founding in 1898.
 Gühring has now been owner managed for four generations.
-With 2420 employees, the company develops, manufactures and sells innovative cutting tools.
+With 2377 employees, the company develops, manufactures and sells innovative cutting tools.
 Gühring is present in all major markets and key industries: customers in the automotive, aerospace and mechanical engineering industries rely on the leading-edge tools that are manufactured worldwide to the highest uniform quality standards.
 SME structures and flat hierarchies allow us to achieve long-term added value and act quickly.

-The product range now includes
+The product range now includes:

 - Drilling tools

 - Milling tools

 - Threading tools

-- Reaming tools
+- · Reaming tools

 - Grooving tool systems

 - Countersink and deburring tools

 - Deep hole drills

 - PCD and PCBN tools

 - Clamping fixtures

 - Multi-function tools

 - Special product lines

 Gühring's main production plant is in Albstadt-Ebingen.
 Gühring operates a further three production plants in the Swabian Alb.

-There are also facilities in Laiz, Berlin, Wehingen, Mindelheim, Leverkusen, Ramstein, Neutraubling, Langenhagen, Markt Erlbach, Geislingen and Weinsberg.
+There are also facilities in Laiz, Berlin, Wahingen, Mindelheim, Leverkusen, Ramstein, Neutraubling, Langenhagen, Markt Erlbach, Geislingen and Weinsberg.